 Businesses need to ensure that they have appropriate HR systems in place to be able to support interns in their business if issues arise.
 Manage expectations - please don't raise expectations of a permanent role in your business if that is unlikely to happen.

-Each year, the Sexy Summer Jobs programme holds a Speed Dating event, where business people talk with students about their business needs and students can tell businesses about their skills.
+Each year, the Sexy Summer Jobs programme holds a Speed Interview event, where business people talk with students about their business needs and students can tell businesses about their skills.

-You can arrange to meet a potential intern for another discussion sometime after the Speed Dating event or offer them an internship on the spot.
+You can arrange to meet a potential intern for another discussion sometime after the Speed Interview event or offer them an internship on the spot.

-Up to 100 students come to Speed Dating each year, so there is a reasonable chance that you will find someone to suit your business need, however there are no guarantees.
+Up to 100 students come to Speed Interview each year, so there is a reasonable chance that you will find someone to suit your business need, however there are no guarantees.